navisens/NaviDocs/API.iOS.md

 This function behaves like the `runMotionDna()` method above and similarly requires a developer key.
 However it does not start up the phone sensors allowing sensor input from other sources.

 #### `inputMotion(withTimestamp: Double, roll: Double, pitch: Double, yaw: Double, accX: Double, accY: Double, accZ: Double)`
-This method must be calls at regular intervals with sensor data if you have started the SDK with `void runManualMotionDna()`.
+This method must be called at regular intervals with sensor data if you have started the SDK with `void runManualMotionDna()`.

 **Params**
 Timestamp units must be in seconds.
 Accelerometer x, y, and z should be in G's and Gyro roll, pitch, and yaw unit should be in radians/sec.
 Please note that this method should only be used if you are interested in x,y cartesian estimation.
 If you require placement in a global frame (on a map), please use the method below.

 #### `inputMotion(withTimestamp: Double, roll: Double, pitch: Double, yaw: Double, accX: Double, accY: Double, accZ: Double, heading: Double, headingAccuracy: Double)`
-This method must be calls at regular intervals with sensor data if you have started the SDK with `void runManualMotionDna()`.
+This method must be called at regular intervals with sensor data if you have started the SDK with `void runManualMotionDna()`.

 **Params**
 Timestamp units must be in seconds.
-Accelerometer x, y, and z should be in G's and Gyro roll, pitch, and yaw unit should be in radians/sec
+Accelerometer x, y, and z should be in G's and Gyro roll, pitch, and yaw unit should be in radians/sec.
+Heading and heading accuracy must be in radians with heading expressed in a 0-2π frame increasing in a clockwise direction.

 -----
 ## Control ##